Olympic basketball preview, July 28: U.S. men take the court, women's competition begins

 The ladies’s event will get underway

-The U.S. ladies’s workforce has to attend till Monday for his or her Paris debut, however Group A will get underway on Sunday with a pair of intriguing matchups.
-2016 silver medalists Spain face off towards China, whereas upstart Puerto Rico meets 2016 bronze medalists Serbia in simply its second-ever Olympics look.
+The U.S. girls’s group has to attend till Monday for his or her Paris debut, however Group A will get underway on Sunday with a pair of intriguing matchups.
+2016 silver medalists Spain face off in opposition to China, whereas upstart Puerto Rico meets 2016 bronze medalists Serbia in simply its second-ever Olympics look.